engines-wafu/sqirm_brief/PITCHME.md

 ## integrated, useful, and easy to use

-- Risks (in the form of bowtie assessments).
+- Risks

-- Key performance indicators using either of the following:
+- Key performance indicators

- - Static, or user-entered data, and

- - Calculated data.

-- Actions and issues management.
+- Actions and issues management

-- Quality systems management.
+- Quality systems management

 ---